sanskriti0606/Geo-data-app/README.md

-# Geolocator App Documentation
+# Geo-data App Documentation
-## Introduction
+### Overview
-The Geolocator App is a web application designed to provide geolocation services to users.
-It allows users to mark locations on a map, view them, and perform various operations related to geographical data.
-This document outlines the architecture, setup instructions, and usage guidelines for the Geolocator App.
+The Geolocator App is a web application that provides geolocation services to users.
+It allows users to interact with a map, mark locations, view them, and perform various operations related to geographical data, such as adding, updating, and deleting markers.
+The app uses modern web technologies to ensure a smooth, responsive, and intuitive user experience.
 ## Technologies Used
 ### Backend:
 Express.js </br>